Cytlan/openbgi/Technical.md

 Inputs:

 Outputs:
-    1 - vmState->threadId
+   * 1 - `vmState->threadId`

 #### 0x80 0x5A - 0x5A

-Creates a new callback struct with the time remaining in vmState->timer1, and attaches it to the VM.
+Creates a new callback struct with the time remaining in `vmState->timer1`, and attaches it to the VM.

-The callback func is set to FUN_0041d770.
+The callback func is set to `FUN_0041d770`.

 It's unknown what the consequences of this is.

 Inputs:

 Outputs:
-	1 - 1 if there is remaining time, 0 is the current tim is greater than that in timer1
+   * 1 - 1 if there is remaining time, 0 is the current tim is greater than that in timer1

 #### 0x80 0x64 - sys1.displaywindow

 Takes 1 argument from stack.
 If the value if 0, close the window.
 If the value is 1 or above, show the window.

+Inputs:
+   * 1 - Boolean show window

+Outputs:

 #### 0x80 0x66 - windowtitle

 Sets the title of the main window.
-It does this by passing a pointer to a string from the stack to SetWindowTextA().
+It does this by passing a pointer to a string from the stack to `SetWindowTextA()`.

-Takes 1 argument:
+Inputs:
-1 - Pointer to string to use as window title
+   * 1 - Pointer to string to use as window title

+Outputs:

 #### 0x80 0x67 - cursorshape

 Sets the cursor shape (gCursorShape) as given by the 1st argument on stack.

 Possible values:
-0 - ???
+* 0 - ???
-1 - ???
+* 1 - ???
-2 - ???
+* 2 - ???
-3 - ???
+* 3 - ???
-4 - ???
+* 4 - ???

 Any other value will crash the VM.

-Takes 1 argument:
+Inputs:
-1 - Cursor shape ID
+   * 1 - Cursor shape ID

+Outputs:

 #### 0x80 0x70 - sys1.0x70

 Allocates global memory (and frees any previously allocated global memory).

 The memory size is defined as follows:

-0 - 0x1000   -   1 KiB
+* 0 - 0x1000   -   1 KiB
-1 - 0x2000   -   2 KiB
+* 1 - 0x2000   -   2 KiB
-2 - 0x4000   -   4 KiB
+* 2 - 0x4000   -   4 KiB
-3 - 0x8000   -   8 KiB
+* 3 - 0x8000   -   8 KiB
-4 - 0x10000  -  64 KiB
+* 4 - 0x10000  -  64 KiB
-5 - 0x20000  - 128 KiB
+* 5 - 0x20000  - 128 KiB
-6 - 0x40000  - 256 KiB
+* 6 - 0x40000  - 256 KiB
-7 - 0x80000  - 512 KiB
+* 7 - 0x80000  - 512 KiB
-8 - 0x100000 -   1 MiB
+* 8 - 0x100000 -   1 MiB

 Possible errors:
-	`無効なサイズ番号 [ %d ] が指定されました`
-	`Invalid size number [ %d ] specified`
+   * `無効なサイズ番号 [ %d ] が指定されました`	(`Invalid size number [ %d ] specified`)

 Inputs:
-    1 - Memory size
+   * 1 - Memory size

 Outputs:
-    1 - 1 if successful, 0 if unsuccessful
+   * 1 - 1 if successful, 0 if unsuccessful

 #### Sys1 Table